2024 Time Series Study

 Weights Summary

 Analyses should be weighted to accurately represent the population.
 Sampling error calculations should account for the complex sample design and the effects of weighting on variance.
-The data can be analyzed using the face-to-face sample alone, the web sample alone (with paper cases excluded), the face-to-face and web samples combined, the web sample with paper cases included, or all of these groups combined (face-to-face, web, and paper).
+The data can be analyzed using various combinations of the available samples and modes.
 For more information about weighting, please refer to the User Guide.

 Citation

 American National Election Studies.
 2025.
-ANES 2024 Time Series Study Preliminary Release: Pre-Election Data [dataset and documentation].
-February 19, 2025 version. www.electionstudies.org
+ANES 2024 Time Series Study Preliminary Release: Combined Pre-Election and Post-Election Data [dataset and documentation].
+April 30, 2025 version. www.electionstudies.org